 Several of the New Student Forms must be read by Orientation staff before they will be marked as received.
 This may take up to a week, or up to two weeks in the case of the Medical Health History form.
 If your form has not been marked as received after that period of time, feel free to email email@example.com to ask about the status of your form.

-You should receive a card early in the summer detailing how to register for your Kenyon email.
-If you have issues after receiving this card, call Helpline at 740-427-5700.
-Once you have your email, make sure that you’re checking it consistently—Orientation and other offices will use it throughout the summer to contact you with important information.
+You should receive an early in mid-June detailing how to register for your Kenyon email.
+If you have issues after receiving this email, call Helpline at 740-427-5700.
+Once you have your email, make sure that you’re checking it regularly—Orientation and other offices will use it throughout the summer to contact you with important information.

-Your Upperclass Counselor (UCC) is essentially a peer mentor to help you work your way through Orientation week and through your first year.
-During Orientation, your UCC will be present as you register for courses and will also be available to answer any questions you have about any aspect of Kenyon.
-Throughout your first year, your UCC will continue to check in with you and will remain an academic and social resource for you.
-You should receive an email or letter from your UCC in late July or early August.
+Your Orientation Leaders (OLs) are a upper-class peer mentors to help you work your way through Orientation week and through your first year.
+During Orientation, your OLs will be present as you register for courses and will also be available to answer any questions you have about any aspect of Kenyon.
+Throughout your first year, your OLs will continue to check in with you and will remain an academic and social resource for you.
+Each incoming student will be assigned an "OL Group" which will consist of approximately 20 new students and two OLs.
+You will be with this group throughout the duration of Orientation.
+You should receive an email or postcard from your OLs in late July or early August.